Joel-Koyoo/Joel-Koyoo/README.md

-Full-Stack Developer
+Back-End Developer

 👋 Hi there!
-I'm a passionate full-stack developer with a diverse skill set and experience in building robust web applications.
+I'm a passionate Backend developer with a diverse skill set and experience in building robust web applications.
 Let me give you a brief overview of my expertise:

     🚀 JavaScript: I have a strong command of JavaScript and its modern frameworks, particularly React.js.
 I've developed dynamic and interactive user interfaces using React.js, harnessing its component-based architecture and virtual DOM for efficient rendering.